REVIEW: CUB KAMPAROO BRUMBY

 The tent is made in Australia by Cub from Wax Converters canvas, and has a unique super large door, making it easy to get the kids' stretchers in.
 Café blinds protect the windows, so if it starts raining you can keep the tent dry and bright without having to go outside.

 The double bed has a foam mattress and the base lifts with the assistance of gas struts.
 The 100Ah deep cycle battery, battery charger, 240V and 12V power outlets, and water pump switch are stored under here but there is still plenty of room for clothes and bedding.
 Just be aware that there is no way to access these things when the trailer is closed, a potential problem if you need running water during your roadside stops.

 The annexe is large, extending the full length of the drawbar.
 This means the kitchen is well covered, as is the fridge slide in the front box.
-You simply zip the annexe to the tent and attach the poles using Velcro and clips, making set up a breeze.
+You simply zip the annexe to the tent and attach the poles using hook and loop fasteners and clips, making set up a breeze.
 In the gale force winds we experienced while out with the Brumby, guy ropes were an absolute necessity.
 In mild weather this wouldn't be the case.

 The Brumby sits on a galvanised chassis and independent trailing arm coil suspension system which is capable of handling tough dirt tracks.
 The body is made from steel and checker plate aluminium.
 The spare wheel sits under the body at the rear of the trailer, taking the weight off the ball.

 The Brumby comes standard with override disc brakes, but I believe that the $265 upgrade to electric brakes is well worth it - there is no need to fiddle with a greasy plate whenever you want to reverse.